tksh164/instantshare/README.md

 InstantShare provides an information sharing space in instantly.
 For example, share the information from a trainer to audience in the lightweight classroom workshop, also share the information with each other.

-InstantShare uses just a storage account in Azure that meaning the cost is very low (almost zero).
+InstantShare uses single storage account only that meaning the cost is very low (almost zero).

 ![InstantShare](image/instantshare1.png)